KhalidKbashi/my-home-lab/README.md

 **Setting Up a Virtual Network**

-NOTE: to make our multi-layered network architecture we’ll need configure 2 Virtual Network we will name it as VMnet1 for 192.168.10.0/24 subnet and VMnet2 for 192.168.20.0, we will also use the pre-configured NAT subnet which is 192.168.80.0/24.
+NOTE: to make our multi-layered network architecture we’ll need configure 2 Virtual Network we will name it as VMnet1 for 192.168.10.0/24 subnet and VMnet2 for 192.168.20.0/24 subnet, we will also use the pre-configured NAT subnet which is 192.168.80.0/24.

 1. Go to **Edit > Virtual Network Editor**.